Fife Coast Railway: The end of independence

 The Anstruther and St Andrews Railway had never made significant profits, and had paid dividends generally of 1%, while never paying off the deficit on capital account amounting to £5,000.
 The NBR considered acquiring the company, at first by purchase of shares, although these retained a high price, exactly because shareholders believed that eventually the NBR would have to acquire them at par.
 The NBR wanted to acquire the line in order to make improvements to it, which the independent Anstruther company could not afford.

-The issue dragged on, but in early 1897 agreement was reached, and on 15 July 1897 the North British Railway (General Powers) Act 1897 was passed, approving the absorption, which was to be effective from 1 August 1897.
+The issue dragged on, but in early 1897 agreement was reached, and on 15 July 1897 the North British Railway (General Powers) Act 1897 (60 & 61 Vict. c. cxxvii) was passed, approving the absorption, which was to be effective from 1 August 1897.
 The Anstruther and St Andrews ordinary shareholders received about 33% of their paid up value in cash.

 The NBR lost little time in planning improvements.
 The whole line had a single passing place, at Kingsbarns, and there was no passing place at Crail, for long a sore point for this important resort.
 The NBR decided to provide one and a second platform, and a siding there, and to convert the signalling to tablet working instead of the obsolete train staff and ticket system.
 The new arrangements were implemented on 7 May 1898.
 A passing loop and second platform were also provided at Stravithie at this time.